jcl-greer/ML-for-PP/README.md

 - 0.Data_Builder.ipynb
 - 1.Model_Training_Testing_Deploying.ipynb
-- 2.Visualizations.ipybn
+- 2.Visualizations.ipybn (**The .shp file in /geo has to be unzipped before running it**)
 - 4.Model_Variations.ipynb

-It also contains eight csv files from which we extracted our features and target:
+It also contains seven csv files from which we extracted our features and target:

 - All counties cardio.csv
 - CountyHealth.csv